Monkestation/monke-wiki/guides/medical/pathology.md

 Volume is the amount of reagents inside the virus dish.
 The Mutate variables are how much the dishes symptoms are mutated every process

+> Virus Food increases dish and virus growth, water on the other hand lowers growth and lowers multipliers.
+{.is-info}

 ## Disease Splicer
 The disease is made up of a few parts
 ![screenshot_2023-12-07_140733.png](/screenshot_2023-12-07_140733.png)